leeso1718/StockMarket_explainableAI/README.md

 Project Website at: https://connielee99.github.io/Explainable-AI-in-Finance/

 ## Instructions on Runing Model
-* This project aims to apply the Grad-CAM technique to a CNN model trained on images that represent closing prices during the rirst hour of market exchange.
+* This project aims to apply the Grad-CAM technique to a CNN model trained on images that represent closing prices during the first hour of market exchange.
-* When you execute this code in the directory, it performs the following things:
+* You would need to run each notebook in following order:
-	* **Preprocessing**
+	* **1. Preprocessing**
 	* Run every cell in `Data Processing.ipynb`
+	* This notebooke is preprocessing the raw data by extracting closing prices during first hour after market open and labeling depends on prices increasing or decreasing
+		* **input**</br>
+		* `raw_NIFTY100.csv`

+		* **output**</br>
+		* `first_combined.csv` </br> contains closing prices during the first hour of market exchange

 ## Directory Structure
 * **config**</br>